Buying African Souvenirs and Gifts in Kampala – Uganda

 The location DLCO-EA House on plot 32-36 Bombo Road, Kampala.
-The good news here is this – not only will find delightful item to purchase and take home but your purchases create and sustain jobs for the marginalized, disadvantaged, People with disabilities, widows, orphans those living with HIV – your purchases will also improve the standard of living of the artisans who created the various items found for sale here.
+The good news here is this – not only will find a delightful item to purchase and take home but your purchases create and sustain jobs for the marginalized, disadvantaged, People with disabilities, widows, orphans those living with HIV – your purchases will also improve the standard of living of the artisans who created the assorted items found for sale here.

-Fair Trade Arts and Crafts
+Fair Trade Arts and Crafts.

 Here you will find many better arts and crafts pieces, not only from Uganda but other African Countries which include greeting cards, batiks, jewelry, clothing, carvings, metal art and much more.

-There are several locations in mostly better shopping malls such as the Garden City Shopping Mall, the Lugogo Mall and Plot 23, Cooper Road, Kisementi.
+There are several locations in mostly better shopping malls such as the Garden City Shopping Mall, the Lugogo Mall, and Plot 23, Cooper Road, Kisementi.

-You pay a bit more but you have a vast collection of items to choose from in a store setting – sorry no bargaining here – but certainly a most enjoyable setting in each case.
+You pay a bit more, but you have a vast collection of items to choose from in a store setting – sorry no bargaining here – but certainly a most enjoyable setting in each case.

 The quality of the items tends to be more high-end and because of the locations, you pay a bit more and there is no bargaining.